AmolKumarGupta/keepup/README.md

 - Beautiful UI/UX
 - Show Progress on Date Based (Coming Soon)
-- Export Data as JSON (Coming Soon)
+- Export Data as JSON
 - Post data to specifix URL (Coming Soon)

 ### How to Install